markyoder/wasp_clone/wasphive/README.md

     line:4 column:5 - Validation Error: /test/should_not_exist_two is not a valid piece of input
 ```

-  - ***Notes:*** This input fails to validate against the provided schema because (as described above) neither `/test/should_not_exist_one` nor `/test/should_not_exist_two` exist in the schema.
+  - ***Notes:*** This input fails to validate against the provided schema because as described above neither `/test/should_not_exist_one` nor `/test/should_not_exist_two` exist in the schema.
 Also, an element exists in the input that has an invalid rule named `BadRuleName` in the schema.

 ### MinOccurs Details and Examples

 The ***Minimum Occurrence*** rule describes the minimum number of times that an element must occur under its parent context.
-It is used mostly to denote if a piece of input is required or optional.
+It is used mostly to denote whether a piece of input is required or optional.
 Most often, this rule will have a literal constant for minimum allowances.
 The value must be an integer.
 For example, `MinOccurs = 0` denotes that this element is optional under its parent context, and `MinOccurs = 1` denotes that this element is required to occur at least once under its parent.
 This rule may also contain a relative input lookup path from the element being validated.
-The syntax for this usages is `MinOccurs = "../../some/relative/input/path"` If the lookup path describes a set containing a single value, and if that value is an integer, then that value will be used to determine the minimum allowed occurrences of the element being validated.
+The syntax for this usage is `MinOccurs = "../../some/relative/input/path"`.
+If the lookup path describes a set containing a single value, and if that value is an integer, then that value will be used to determine the minimum allowed occurrences of the element being validated.

 Schema example:
 ```javascript